 How To Protect Your WordPress Site From A Brute-Force Attack

 Learn how to protect your WordPress site from being brute-force attacked, or having its security compromised by hackers or bots.

-These attacks were caused by computers infected with viruses and programmed to attack other vulnerable installations (called “botnets”).
+These attacks were caused by infected computer networks programmed to attack other vulnerable computers, also commonly known as “botnets”.

+How To Protect Your WordPress Site From A Brute-Force Attack